brennanMKE/Portfolio/README.md

 I value constantly learning and publish my work on GitHub as I experiment and create solutions which may be useful to others.
 Always learning has been especially important with iOS because it has been rapidly changing over the past few years.
 Below is a sample of the work I have made available as Open Source on GitHub:

-1. [Permission Gateway](https://github.com/brennanMKE/PermissionGateway) - module to handle permissions in iOS apps
+1. [Permission Gateway](https://github.com/brennanMKE/PermissionGateway) - Module to handle permissions in iOS apps
+1. [Pullup UI](https://github.com/brennanMKE/pullup) - A prototype for UI used in one app which is a composition of views
-1. [Xcode snippets](https://github.com/brennanMKE/Xcode4CodeSnippets) - various snippets I use all the time which I've made easy for others to use as well
+1. [Xcode snippets](https://github.com/brennanMKE/Xcode4CodeSnippets) - Various snippets I use all the time which I've made easy for others to use as well
-1. [Optimized Networking](https://github.com/brennanMKE/OptimizedNetworking) - code I used to learn to use NSOperation and now use regularly
+1. [Optimized Networking](https://github.com/brennanMKE/OptimizedNetworking) - Code I created to learn to use NSOperation and used in a couple of apps
-1. [Photo Zoom](https://github.com/brennanMKE/PhotoZoom) - Sample Project like the Photos app which I use in multiple projects now
+1. [Photo Zoom](https://github.com/brennanMKE/PhotoZoom) - Sample Project like the Photos app which I use in multiple apps
 1. [Interfaces](https://github.com/brennanMKE/Interfaces) - Experiments with iOS interfaces like the SideBar UI and more to come
 1. [Multiple Targets](https://github.com/brennanMKE/MultipleTargets) - Sample Project with a list of steps to build multiple versions of apps from a single project
 1. [ADN Activities Collection](https://github.com/brennanMKE/ADNActivityCollection) - Activities for sharing content to App.net clients